canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/ec2-image-retention-policy.rst

 where:
   - **EOL** refers to when an interim Ubuntu release (for example, Lunar Lobster 23.04) has reached end-of-life `and will no longer enjoy support <https://ubuntu.com/about/release-cycle/>`_, or when EKS is `no longer supported by AWS`_.
-  - **EOSS** refers to when an LTS Ubuntu release (for example, Focal Fossa 20.04 LTS) has reached "End of Standard Support" but will remain supported under Ubuntu Pro
+  - **EOSS** refers to when an LTS Ubuntu release (for example, Focal Fossa 20.04 LTS) has reached "End of Standard Support" but will remain supported under :ref:`Ubuntu Pro <pro>`
   - **Unlaunched** refers to AMIs that are older than 6 months and have never been launched by any AWS user

 .. _`AWS CLI`: https://docs.aws.amazon.com/cli/